 If she finds you talking to other women, then prepare to defend yourself!
 If you don’t think she could then watch her fillet a fish or butcher a chicken.
 They are frightening with knives.

 K is for Kitchens

 So, looking for a design for a house and having visited my family in the Philippines, I discovered this strange concept of the “Dirty Kitchen”.
 Basically, you have a kitchen in the house, but then one outside the back of the house called the dirty kitchen, where the majority of the cooking takes place.
-If you have ever smelled dried fish being cooked, you will completely understand why this is a good idea when the dried fish is frying.
+You will completely understand why this is a good idea when the dried fish is frying.

 L is for Loyalty

 The first Filipinos I ever met worked on the ships in the Middle East with me, and most of them would be away from home for 12 months, then 2 months off before returning for another 12 months at sea.
 None of them feared that their wives would stray and find another man with all this time away.

 Another part of Filipina magic is the fact they are completely Loyal, and as long as you give them the security and love they want, they will be completely and utterly loyal to you.

 So now we have my A to L of Filipina Magic.
 Next week I will give you the rest of the list.